andrewcourtice/harlem/extensions/storage/README.md

 ### Manually starting/stopping sync
 The `startStorageSync` and `stopStorageSync` methods can be used to start or stop sync behaviour.

+### Clearing storage
+Use the `clearStorage` method to clear all stored data relating to this store.

 ## Considerations